acxlam/maglev-hash-java/README.md

 This is a java implementation of maglev hash algorithm.
 Besides a few notable differences, it is mostly a transcript from https://github.com/kkdai/maglev, the author of which gave a very good explanation of of how it works.

 WARNING: This is NOT the exact version used in production and is provided "as-is".
+Defects might exist.

 ## Implemetaion Differences